loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

 | `Bitboard getRow(int y)` | `return board & (UINT64_C(73) << y);` | Get a row on the board |
 | `Bitboard getColumn(int x)` | `return board & (UINT64_C(7) << WIDTH*x);` | Get a column on the board |
 | `void resetState()` | `board = 0; position = 0` | Reset the state to empty board |

-# Bitboards and simulation

-## Why should I care about bitboards ?

-When making some AI, Bitboards come to be a **method for state representation** using the **BitArray data structure**.
-No no, stay here, I will explain.
-But before that, let's make a brief introduction on agents and environments.